revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

  <blockquote>

-- Local DateTime API - It can be used when there is no need for time zones.
+- `LocalDateTime` API - It can be used when there is no need for time zones.
-- Zoned DateTime API - It can be used when we need to consider time zones.
+- `ZonedDateTime` API - It can be used when we need to consider time zones.

  </blockquote>